Get started using Attack simulation training

 Did you know you can try the features in Microsoft 365 Defender for Office 365 Plan 2 for free?
 Use the 90-day Defender for Office 365 trial at the Microsoft 365 Defender portal trials hub.
 Learn about who can sign up and trial terms here.

-If your organization has Microsoft 365 E5 or Microsoft Defender for Office 365 Plan 2, which includes Threat Investigation and Response capabilities, you can use Attack simulation training in the Microsoft 365 Defender portal to run realistic attack scenarios in your organization.
+In organizations with Microsoft Defender for Office 365 Plan 2 (add-on licenses or included in subscriptions like Microsoft 365 E5), you can use Attack simulation training in the Microsoft 365 Defender portal to run realistic attack scenarios in your organization.
 These simulated attacks can help you identify and find vulnerable users before a real attack impacts your bottom line.
 Read this article to learn more.

 Watch this short video to learn more about Attack simulation training.